leventov/Koloboke/README.md

 ## HFT Collections

-This is a yet another Java collections library of primitive specializations.
+This library extends Java Collections Framework with primitive specializations and more.
 Java 6+.
 Apache 2.0 license.

 Currently only *hash sets* and *hash maps* are implemented.